-Between a big down payment and an affordable price point, the Fishers keep their mortgage costs to less than 25% of their take-home pay and can easily afford day-care costs.
+Between a big down payment and an affordable price point, the Fishers keep their mortgage costs to less than 25% of their take-home pay, and they can easily afford daycare costs.
 Plus, they have $550 to invest for retirement.
-When their son starts kindergarten in two years, they plan to up their contribution to $900 a month.
+When their son starts kindergarten in two years, they plan to increase their contribution to $900 a month.
 That would put them on track to retire with $1.3–1.9 million at age 65.

 Of course, that’s all well and good for the Fishers.
 But what about you?